MadJavaEntFall2017/fantastic-umbrella/README.md

 The application will return a story of how you casually let bones die, after spending a passionate night with spock, and then lived a long happy life with Tiberius.

+### Project Plan:

+A more detailed look into the project plan can be found [here](design.md).

+### Included URI's:
+- kmf/{category} -> return a random story with 3 people from a given category
+- kmf/{category}/{numberOfPeople} -> return a random story with numberOfPeople from a given category
+- kmf/{numberOfPeople} -> return a story with people randomized from all categories
+- kmf/{numberOfPeople}/{names} -> using the provided names give a story

 ## Technology Requirements